kokizzu/BemiDB/README.md

 - [ ] Cache layer for frequently accessed data.
 - [ ] Add support for materialized views.

+## Benchmark

+BemiDB is optimized for analytical workloads and can run complex queries up to 2000x faster than Postgres.

+On the TPC-H benchmark with 22 sequential queries, BemiDB outperforms Postgres by a significant margin:

+* Scale factor: 0.1
+  * BemiDB unindexed: 2.3s 👍
+  * Postgres unindexed: 1h23m13s 👎 (2,170x slower)
+  * Postgres indexed: 1.5s 👍 (99.97% bottleneck reduction)
+* Scale factor: 1.0
+  * BemiDB unindexed: 25.6s 👍
+  * Postgres unindexed: ∞ 👎 (infinitely slower)
+  * Postgres indexed: 1h34m40s 👎 (220x slower)

+See the [benchmark](/benchmark) directory for more details.

 ## Development

 We develop BemiDB using [Devbox](https://www.jetify.com/devbox) to ensure a consistent development environment without relying on Docker.